cala21/youtube_replay/README.md

 ### **Downloading personal youtube history**
 Navigate to [Google Takeout](https://takeout.google.com/settings/takeout):

-1.Go to Google Takeout at https://takeout.google.com/settings/takeout.
+1. Go to Google Takeout at https://takeout.google.com/settings/takeout.
 2. Log in to your Google account which you need to analyze the YOuTube data for.
 3. Scroll down the page until you find "YouTube and YouTube Music" and select it.
 4. On the right side of the screen, you should see "All YouTube data included".
 Click on it.